To get a fast start find the right piece quickly

-- “Legal Tech’s Predictions for E-Discovery in 2020,” quotes by Anthony Petruzzi and Jeff Sindelar published in Legaltech News (December 2019)
+- “Legal Tech’s Predictions for E-Discovery in 2020,” quotes by Tony Petruzzi and Jeff Sindelar published in Legaltech News (December 2019)

 - “Tucker Ellis Submits Comments in Support of Proposed Amendments to Ohio Rule of Civil Procedure 26(B)(1)” (November 2019)

-- “Legal Tech’s Predictions for 2019 in E-Discovery,” quotes by Anthony Petruzzi and Stephanie Rzepka published in Legaltech News (December 2018)
+- “Legal Tech’s Predictions for 2019 in E-Discovery,” quotes by Tony Petruzzi and Stephanie Rzepka published in Legaltech News (December 2018)